 Authorities in Vientiane Capital have issued eight rules for residents to follow during the Lao New Year period.

-A notice issued by the Vientiane Capital Police Command, under the Ministry of Public Security, outlines eight regulations governing how residents should behave during the Lao New Year festivities.
+A notice issued by the Vientiane Capital Police Command, under the Ministry of Public Security, outlines eight regulations on how residents should behave during the Lao New Year festivities.

-The rules stipulate how residents should celebrate the new year on the roads, in their homes, and in public places.
+The rules stipulate how people should celebrate the new year on the roads, in their homes, and in public places.

-2. Do not use containers such as water tanks, water basins, or use water hoses to douse others who are using the roads.
-Do not hold dance parties on roads or roadsides.
+- Do not use containers such as water tanks, or water basins, or use water hoses to douse others who are using the roads.
+Do not hold dance parties on roads or pavements.

-4. Do not use or throw unsanitary water, colored water, irritating or toxic water, water balloons, or ice.
-Do not wear indecent clothing or behave in a sexually explicit or obscene manner, do not sexually harass anyone, or participate in gambling of any kind.
+- Do not use or throw unsanitary water, colored water, irritating or toxic water, water balloons, or ice.
+Do not wear indecent clothing or behave in a sexually explicit or obscene manner.